top of page

 Your emotions aren’t here to overpower you.

-And when your body feels safe enough, you often get more choice in how you respond.
+And when your body feels safe enough, you often have more choice in how you respond.

 with love jen - Hand-drawn style illustration with the text ‘Love Jen’ in script, underlined by a line that continues into a sketch of a hand holding a pen.